Visit Boleskine House

-All enquiries are treated as requests only and access is determined purely at the discretion of the board of trustees.
-Upon complete restoration, Boleskine House will have posted open hours and will be open to all members of the public.
+Please note that all enquiries are treated as requests only and access is granted at the discretion of the board of trustees.

 Non‑commercial use of photographic, film and video equipment including wearable devices, selfie sticks and tripods is permitted within the estate.
 Commercial use of such material is not permitted without our prior written consent.